-Use a tube open at both ends as shown above to reduce the back-pressure on the nozzle.
+Use a tube open at both ends to reduce the back-pressure as shown here:

 Any paper end-covers should be glued onto the tube, otherwise they will blow-out during ascent of the main rocket-vehicle.

 - It has an extremely high power-to-weight ratio. - There is no recoil on the vehicle as the system deploys.